 If it is out of warranty, contact an independent industrial electronic repair center to find out if they are a good fit for your company and your particular PLC and electronic repair needs.
 They should offer free evaluations for your damaged PLCs and other equipment, and a free quote for repairs (no bench fees!).
 They should also provide repair reports if requested and a good warranty of at least one year that covers both parts and labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing PLC repairs for all types and manufacturers as well as for power supplies, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing PLC repairs for all types and manufacturers as well as for power supplies, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, and much more.
 Rush Service is available and Two Year Warranties cover most repairs.
 The customer service team is available to answer your questions and help solve your industrial electronic repair problems.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.